 Edited by Calla Victoria

 Would you love to have a wonderful orchard bearing an abundance of fruit?
 Is this just a pipe dream because you do not have the space or the finances to take on such a project?
 Well your dream can become a reality in spite of having a postage-stamp sized backyard.
 Enter the Tree of Forty Fruit!
-Yes that's right, a single tree that blooms in an array of amazing hues and sets forty different fruits has arrived.
-This hybridized tree is the creation of award-winning contemporary artist and Syracuse University professor Sam Van Aken.
+Yes that's right, a single tree that blooms in an array of amazing hues and sets forty different fruits has arrived. this hybridized tree is the creation of award-winning contemporary artist and Syracuse University professor Sam Van Aken.

-Although a noted artist today, he grew up on a famly farm in Reading, Pennsylvania.
+Although a noted artist today, he grew up on a family farm in Reading, Pennsylvania.
 And it was that merge of art and horticulture that lead to his amazing creation.
-As an artist he wanted to create a tree that bloomed in as many colors as the palette that he paints with, so Van Aken proceeded to graft segments of different trees together to that end.
-In the mean time an orchard with a plethora of heirloom fruit trees came available and he took up the lease basically to save the orchard from being destroyed.
-So now he has the orchard with all of these wonderful fruit varieties, while at the same he is grafting trees to complete his Technicolor tree concept.
+As an artist , he wanted to create a tree that bloomed in as many colors as the palette that he paints with so Van Aken proceeded to graft segments of different trees together to that end.
+In the meantime an orchard with a plethora of heirloom fruit trees came available and he took up the lease basically to save the orchard from being destroyed.
+So now he has the orchard with all of these wonderful fruit varieties, while at the same he is grafting trees to complete his technicolor tree concept.
 Then he decided to start grafting these different fruit trees for their bloom hues to complete the color pallet for the trees he started.
 So not only are these tree making rainbows envious, but they are setting all of these different kinds of delicious fruit.
 As forty is the number of perfection, as Christ completing forty days in the wilderness, Van Aken decided that forty would be the perfect number of fruit for his trees.

 Van Aken's first attempt at "art-iculture" was in 2008 when he grafted veggies together to create strange plants for his Eden exhibition, and shortly after that he started to work on the hybridized fruit trees that are now the Tree of Forty Fruit.
-Intrigued by the process know as transubstantiation (how the appearance of a thing remains the same while the reality changes), Van Aken transubstantiated fruit trees.
+Intrigued by the process known as transubstantiation (how the appearance of a thing remains the same while the reality changes), Van Aken transubstantiated fruit trees.

 Each tree begins as a slightly odd-looking specimen resembling some kind of science project for most of the year.
 However in the spring, the trees bloom to reveal an incredibly striking and though-provoking example of what happens when nature inspires art.
 These trees bloom in different hues of pink, white, and crimson; then in late summer the trees set fruit and they bear more fruit over the course of several months.
 Van Aken's trees produce an incredible harvest of plums, peaches, apricots, nectarines, and almonds; including many you've never seen before.